PowerDNS/pdns/docs/changelog/pre-4.0.rst

 -  'sdig', a simple dig work-alike with 'canonical' output, which is used for the regression tests.
 Based on the new DNS parser logic.
 -  **dnswasher**, **dnsreplay** and **dnsscope**, all DNS analysis tools.
-See `Tools to analyse DNS traffic <tools/analysis.md>`__ for more details.
 -  Generic Oracle Backend, sponsored by Register.COM.
-See `Oracle specifics <authoritative/backend-generic-oracle.md>`__.

 Version 2.9.17
 --------------